directvt/vtm/doc/settings.md

    - `\e`  ASCII 0x1B ESC
    - `\\`  ASCII 0x5C Backslash
    - `\u`  A Unicode escape sequence in the form `\u{XX...}` or `\uXX...`, where `XX...` is the hexadecimal codepoint value.
-   - `$0`  Current module full path (it only expands in cases where it makes sense)

-Let's take the following object hierarchy as an example:
+Let's take the following element hierarchy as an example:

 - \<document\> - Top-level element
   - \<thing\> - Second level element